Scamp Fishing- The Ultimate Guide

-Scamp Grouper is considered to be a delicious fish to eat and is highly sought after by many seafood lovers.
+Scamp grouper is considered to be a delicious fish to eat and is highly sought after by many seafood lovers.
 Scamp Grouper has firm, white meat with a sweet and mild flavor that is similar to crabmeat in its texture.
-Scamp Grouper can be cooked in a variety of ways, including grilled, baked, fried, or broiled but in my opinion, Scamp needs to stand alone in a dish.
+They can be cooked in a variety of ways, including grilled, baked, fried, or broiled but in my opinion, Scamp needs to stand alone in a dish.
 I recently took my good friend Hank Shaw on a scamp fishing trip and if you want advice on how to cook just about any kind of seafood, Hank is your chef.
 Check out his recipe for Pan Seared Scamp.

-If you want nearly year-round access to what some feel is the finest-eating fish of them all, focus your energy on scamp fishing.
+If you want nearly year-round access to what some feel is the finest-eating fish of them all, focus your energy on scamp grouper fishing.
 These beautiful fish are fun to catch, especially with a group of friends.
 Remember, focus on depth before structure and bait before technique.
 Lighten your tackle and apply the lessons from this article and you’ll be on the fish in no time.

 Full Disclosure: This post may include affiliate links.
 There’s no extra charge to our readers for using these.